kevinolega/callcentertrainingtips/6web/6web-w6.md

 100 Sentences

-a.
-Talk about the story of your past.
+1. Talk about the story of your past.
 25 sentences.
-b.
-Talk about the story of your present situation.25.
+2. Talk about the story of your present situation.25.
-c.
-Talk about the future that you're trying to build.
+3. Talk about the future that you're trying to build.
 50 sentences.

 ## LESSON 5